edx/devstack/docs/codejail.rst

 Configuration
 *************

-**TODO**: These instructions are for Linux.
-We need some instructions for how to do this on Mac; it probably involves accessing the Linux VM that docker is run inside of.
+These instructions are for Linux only.
+Additional research would be required to create instructions for a Mac, which probably involves accessing the Linux VM that docker is run inside of.

 In order to run the codejail devstack component: